US troops patrol Turkey-Syria border after airstrikes

 The YPG fights in the Syrian Democratic Forces (SDF), a rebel alliance armed and supported by the United States, but is considered a terrorist group by the Turkish government.

-The airstrikes, and reported cross-border skirmishes since then, have added yet another complication in an already complex war of alliances.
+The airstrikes -- targeting the Sinjar Mountains northern Iraq and the Karachok Mountains in northeastern Syria-- and the reported cross-border skirmishes since then, have added yet another complication to an already complex situation.

 Now US troops are trying to stop the outbreak of violence between two of their closest allies in the region from escalating.